-A combination of multispectral imaging, and other techniques allow scientists to examine an artifact that is tiny and fragile without risking physically to destroy part of the object.
+A combination of multispectral imaging and other techniques allow scientists to examine an artifact that is tiny and fragile without risking physically destroying a part of the object.
 We can see the past without destroying history so to speak.

 The ancient Egyptian sock was once red, blue and yellow.
 Why a combination of these particular colors were chosen, is unknown.
 It could have been because the child’s parents simply liked the colors or maybe there is a symbolic meaning behind this color choice.
 We simply don’t know.

 The subject of ancient Egyptian fashion was previously discussed on Ancient Pages, in our article Clothing And Jewelry In Ancient Egypt – How Did The Ancient Egyptians Dress?
 We know that “ancient Egyptians considered garments and cloth, one of the most important elements in a person’s life.”